The Best Paris Photoshoot Locations for first-timers

 The Eiffel Tower

-The Trocadero is in the 16ème arrondissement of Paris and is named after the 1823 Battle of Trocadero when the French opposed the Spanish liberals.
+The Trocadero is in the 16ème arrondissement of Paris and is named after the 1823 Battle of Trocadero, in which the French opposed the Spanish liberals.
 The Trocadero is one of the most visited areas of Paris, due to its magnificent view of the Eiffel Tower.
-It’s just the most perfect spot to have your photo taken with the legendary monument.
+It’s just the perfect spot to have your photo taken with the legendary monument.
+The famous stairs and that epic bird’s-eye view of the tower are a favourite spot for many people.

 Le Palais du Louvre

-Originally a French palace, that became a museum – the biggest in the world – during the French Revolution between 1789 and 1799.
-The palace features incredible architecture with of course at the center of it, the famous glass pyramid.
+Originally a French palace, which became a museum – the biggest in the world – during the French Revolution between 1789 and 1799.
+The palace features incredible architecture, with of course, at the centre of it, the famous glass pyramid.
 Depending on the time you visit, it can be crowded so early mornings are the best for photoshoots.
-A little secret of my own, there’s another court behind the main one which is much less crowded, so it’s great for photoshoots with the grand architecture of the Louvre in the background.
+A little secret of my own, there’s another court behind the main one, which is much less crowded, so it’s great for photoshoots with the grand architecture of the Louvre in the background.

 Les Jardins des Tuileries